| |

 Decorations can be irresistible to curious dogs but pose significant risks.
 Follow these dog holiday safety tips to keep popular Christmas decor items far from your furry friend:

-- Christmas trees: Dogs may chew on pine needles, irritating their mouths and stomachs.
-Secure your tree to prevent it from toppling, and keep potentially toxic water additives — like preservatives — out of reach.
+• Christmas trees: Dogs may chew on pine needles, which can irritate their mouths and stomachs.
+Secure your tree to prevent it from toppling, and keep potentially toxic water additives, such as preservatives, out of reach.
+Don’t let your dog drink tree water.

 Instead, consider dog-safe alternatives like artificial plants or non-toxic flowers like roses.